-Nine Questions on Notice (i.e. Questions on matters not appearing on the agenda, for which advance notice has to be given) were asked at Full Council of Cabinet Members by Members during 2023/24.
-The questions were validly asked under the Council's Procedure Rules (CPR 11).
-However it should be noted that questions put in this way can only be presented at the scheduled meetings of the full County Council and therefore there can be a delay before they can be dealt with at the next available meeting.
-Therefore, it could be said that the questions might have received quicker responses had they been asked directly of the Cabinet members outside of the cycle of Full Council meetings.
+Nine Questions on Notice (i.e. Questions on matters not appearing on the agenda, for which advance notice has to be given) were asked at Full Council of Cabinet Members by Members during 2023/24, and whilst the questions were perfectly valid, some might have had quicker responses had they been asked of the Cabinet members outside of the cycle of Full Council meetings.